diglos/userpatches/README.md

 5. Plug in the Ethernet cable
 6. Power on the board

 You are all set.
-Take into account that the installer needs to perform some operations before it wakes up so you may need to wait about 1 minute
+Take into account that the installer needs to perform some operations before it wakes up so you may need to wait about 1 minute.

 For a full Ethereum node to be online the whole blockchain needs to be synced (to the very last block) so it will take some time to get there (see the FAQ section).